t4kaha00/Company-Project-2-Cajo/README.md

     Making basic architecture wiht image preview (4 hours)

 # Week 3: 28.01.2017 - 03.02.2017
-1)  I had to use Imagemagick to edit pictures in php.
+1)  I had to use Iagemagick to edit pictures in php.
 It is a free php plugin specially for image manipulation.
+This week there was a deadline for the demo of the other project that I am doing and one guy that I was working with couldn't continue with the project so I had to focus more on that project.
+Still I was able to make some improvements on this project.
+I have the basic portal working now where user can add photos of their choice to the website.
+The buttons for cropping, resizing and others are yet not working.
+I have written some code for the cropping functionality but it still has some errors.
+I will be able to look at it next week only.

-2)
+2)  Next week I will start implementing the cropping and resizing functionality.

-3)
+3) The other project had to be the main focus this week.
+There was a deadline for the demo and one guy working with me had to leave the project.
+In this project I had problem uploading the image into the browser at first.
+It was due to I was using form inputs where I could have just written a function for click of the button.

-4)  ImageMagick installation and tutorial
+4) ImageMagick installation and tutorial image preview improvements (2 hours) cropping functions (2 hours) error with the  div I used as the cropping tool and fixes(3      	hours)

 # Week 4: 04.02.2017 - 10.02.2017
 1)Using the div element to get the cropped picture was getting really hard so I looked for another way to do it and I found JCrop.
 It is a library which we can import to our code and use the function for cropping the file.
 Now I just have to use it to replace the original picture with the cropped picture in the browser itself before sending it to the database.
 The Jcrop function is confisuing and the version that I had imported says it is not compatible and I couldnot find a way to resolve it so without wasting further time I thought of doing it with the earlier version.
 When going through the normal approach with a division, I had trouble with using php in a javascript file so it gave me a lot of errors.
 The JQuery libraries that I imported had to be imported in the body part of the main index file.
 Otherwise the external js could not find the libraries at all.
 Showing the cropped file on the image div in browser itself is still having issues when loading.
 For some reason I am not able to call the javascript for the image source in the php file.